sphan35/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee gave me a set of tasks to complete an election audit of a recent local congressional election.
+The purpose of this project was to inspect a csv file of an election, and utilize Python coding to read the csv file adn organize accordingly the data set to help determine various results from the election.
+These results included total number of votes casted, a list of the counties and candidates involved, each countie's and candidate's total votes recieved, a percentage of the countie's and candidate's votes, and the winner of the election based on popular vote.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.